“A good man leaves an inheritance to his children’s children” (Proverbs 13:22, AMP)

 There is a saying that, “What crawls in one generation, runs in the other.”
 This sobering statement emphasizes the importance of recognizing and effectively addressing hurts, unhealthy thinking patterns or behaviors in our own lives, or run the risk of them showing up with stronger roots and a more pervasive nature in our children, in some form.

 Is there an experience from your childhood that is still unhealed?
 Still shaping how you relate to others and/or other choices you make?
 Subtract the age you were when the wound was inflicted from your current age.
 It can be sobering to realize the length of time an experience has affected us negatively.
 If we have children and/or grandchildren, they are also feeling the impact of that unhealed hurt in some way.
 Even if we do not have children or grandchildren, people in our lives are feeling the impact of that wound.
 Thankfully, we have a heavenly Father who is able to heal us in every wounded and broken place, no matter how long ago the wound was inflicted or has been infected … if we allow Him to do so.
 And if we do, in that moment, we can begin to change our todays and the legacy we will leave behind.
-I pray that we will make this choice repeatedly and often, for however long it takes for us to whole.
+I pray that we will make this choice repeatedly and often, for however long it takes for us to become whole.